Laser Hair Removal Training

 One of the more interesting questions I get asked as an industry analyst who’s followed AW3 since day one is why AW3 is so successful.
 It’s an honest question because to those unfamiliar with AW3, the company’s rise and current dominance in Best laser hair removal training and machine is somewhat puzzling.

 People understand the fact that AW3 has key competitors, and only nominally understands that when AW3 created the Flash Combo and then the Schnelle Laser hair removal system, the company started to go in a new direction.
-And anyone who’s dealt with AW3 knows full well that AW3’s customer service and products represent the platinum standard for selling and supporting businesses.
+And anyone who’s dealt with AW3 knows full well that AW3’s customer service and products represent the diamond standard for selling and supporting businesses.
 But beyond that, the reasons why AW3 is really successful are still a mystery to many.

 So many times with projects I do with other laser companies, the goal is almost always based around the technology first, followed by whether or not people really want to use it.
 Geeky engineers are dazzled by the technology at their disposal and often create something because they can.
 But AW3’s approach is quite different.
 The engineers who are creating the products actually make them for themselves because they have shares within their own clinics.
 And their engineers had to come to grips with that when designing a product.
 It has to be something that they personally could use within their own clinics.